riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 | `__builtin_prefetch(ptr, 0, 2 /* locality */);` | `ntl.p1 + prefetch.r (ptr)`  |
 | `__builtin_prefetch(ptr, 0, 3 /* locality */);` | `prefetch.r (ptr)`           |

+Compiler only emits the ntlh hints if the Zihintntl extension is enabled.

 ### Scalar Bit Manipulation Extension Intrinsics

 In order to access the RISC-V scalar bit manipulation intrinsics, it is